Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: The multi-ion shock model

 The last equation can be rendered dimensionless by transforming to the coordinate $d\tau = \sigma_T n_e dx$, here $\sigma_T$ is the Thomson cross-section, and normalizing the electric field $E$ by the fiducial field $E_0 = m_e c^2j_e \sigma_T/e$, viz., $\tilde{E} = E/E_0 = eE/m_e c^2j_e \sigma_T$.
 This yields

 with

-The density is normalized here to the fidcucial density anticipated in BNS merger ejeca about a second after the merger (Eq. \ref{eq:density_BNS}).
+The density is normalized here to the fiducial density anticipated in BNS merger ejecta about a second after the merger (Eq. \ref{eq:density_BNS}).
 In SNe and GRBs the anticipated density is much smaller, $n_{e,u}\lesssim 10^{15} \, \text{cm}^{-3}$.

 The energy and momentum equations of the multi-fluid system are derived in appendix \ref{Eq Dev} under the assumption that the electron and ion fluids are cold.
-This simplifying assumption is justified by virtue of the fact that the pressure inside the shock is completely dominated by the diffusing radiation.
+This simplifying assumption is justified by the fact that the pressure inside the shock is completely dominated by the diffusing radiation.
 In the dimensionless form, the reduced set of equations read:

 where $\pi_\gamma$ is the normalized radiation pressure, $\pi_\gamma = p_\gamma/m_ec^2 j_e$, and $\mu = m_e/m_p$ is the electron-to-proton mass ratio.
 Equations (\ref{eq:Gauss})-(\ref{eq:4}) form a closed set that can be solved once the values of $\beta_u$, $j_e$, $j_\alpha$ and $Z_\alpha/A_\alpha$ are specified.
 The far upstream value of the electric field is $\tilde{E}(x\to -\infty)=0$.